vivekannan/Rift/README.md

 Implement AJMP and ACALL Mnemonics properly.
 Implement support for directives such EQU, DB, BIT.
 Implement support for signed arithmetic. --> Done.
 Implement support for "Symbols" such as PSW, DP[HL] and bit level symbols line A.0, P1.4 etc. --> Done.
+Symbols for Timer 2 not supported.
 Implement support for ASCII characters as data. --> Amost done.
 Case insensitive for now.